milkbottledude/woodlands-jb_tracker/Documentation.md

 ratio: 1.3235173105501223
 ```

 Keeping these values in mind, lets take a look at the loss values when each of the max_depth values are used.
-For time and simplicity's sake, I will only show the MAE.
+For time and simplicity's sake, I will only show the MAE for the road to Johor.

 ```
 max_depth = 6, rfr mae = 0.7412137978905754